Unity refreshes the Asset Database in the following situations:

 and Packages

-A static dependency is a value, setting or property that an importer depends on.
-Static dependencies are known before the Asset is imported, and are not affected by the behavior of the importer during the import process.
-If a static dependency of an Asset changes, Unity re-imports that Asset.
+A static dependency is a value, setting, or property that an importer depends on.
+Static dependencies are known before the asset is imported, and are not affected by the behavior of the importer during the import process.
+If any of an asset’s static dependencies change, then Unity re-imports the asset.

 See in Glossary state.

 In the list of changed or added files, Unity gathers the ones that relate to code, and sends them to the script compilation pipeline.
-The compiler generates assemblies from the script files and assembly definition files in your Project.
-For more information on this step, see documentation on script compilation assembly definition files.
+The compiler generates assemblies from the script files and assembly definition files in your project.
+For more information on this step, refer to Organizing scripts into assemblies.

-Once Unity imports all code-related assets and it reloads the domain, it then moves on to the remaining Assets.
-Each Asset’s importer processes that type of Asset, and identifies the file types that it should import based on the filename extensions.
+Each asset’s importer processes that type of asset, and identifies files to import based on the file extensions.
 For example, the TextureImporter is responsible for importing .jpg, .png and .psd files, among others.

 There are two types of importers: